-As an inherent human condition, mobility brings together communicative, technological, geographical, economical, cultural, and social forces that transform the surrounding space.
+As an inherent human condition, mobility brings together communicative, technological, geographical, economic, cultural, and social forces that transform the surrounding space.
 In fact, space only becomes social meaningful through human agency and activities, such as walking and the desire to move in one or another direction.
 As we walk, we always leave some sort of traces behind, which could be both immaterial, like nostalgia or desire, and concrete, such as built environment, and marks on the sand.

 All these moments and traces are transitory (space) and temporary (time), which makes difficult to understand and analyze their nature and rules.
 Yet, if we follow our trails we might be able to understand our interactions with the surrounding environment and with other people; we even might be able to grasp the patterns and rules that govern our movements.